 Transfer the amounts at rows L to N, O to Q and R to T of the CGT summary worksheet to the corresponding labels in part G of the CGT schedule.

-Part H
+Calculating net capital gain Part H

-Transfer the amount at G of the CGT summary worksheet to G in part H of the CGT schedule.
+Follow the instructions on the schedule to calculate G in part H of the CGT schedule.